NicholasCaporusso/NKU-ASE220-assignments-01/students/cleyton_shelton.md

 ### Experience

 #### Controls Engineer Co-Op - ControlTouch Systems
-- May 2024 - August 2024 | Louisville, Ky
+*_May 2024 - August 2024 | Louisville, Ky_*
 - Completed testing for faults for all the PLC's of code.
 - Assisted on the bag testing in the Orlando Airport.

 #### Cabin Cleaning Lead - Unifi
 *_August 2022 - Present | CVG Airport_*
-- Description of your role and responsibilities.
+- Lead a team to quickly and correctly clean Delta planes
-- Significant achievements or projects you contributed to.
+- Use the proper chemicals and cleaning products to deep clean the planes overnight

 ---